don’t forget the value of creative play

 img 20250919 111616514 hdr

-I can never complain about the mess too much, though, because there is something wonderful about watching my children create.
+I can never complain about the mess too much, though, because there is something wonderful about watching my children make new, beautiful things.

-Besides, I was busy reading a beatuful book: Gnomes By Rien Poortvliet and Wil Huygen
+Besides, I was busy reading a beautiful book: Gnomes By Rien Poortvliet and Wil Huygen

 And then my son made gnomes.